 Move-out: All students living on campus must check out no later than 7:00 p.m. on Friday, August 12.
 Most students will not have class that day.
 If you need to remain in New York after August 12, you must arrange for your own accommodation; students will not be able to extend their stays.

-Last Day of Class: Friday, August 12 is the last day of class, although most students will be done with classes that Monday, depending on their class schedule.
+Last Day of Class: Friday, August 12 is the last day of summer class, although most students will be done with classes that Thursday, depending on their class schedule.